mlynch/mlynch.github.com/_posts/2014-11-02-new-kind-of-startup.markdown

 This fascinates me.
 While bootstrappers keep everything they make (including the responsibilities of the products they create), the "lab" does not, almost as a rule.

 For many technical founders, the goal isn't to work on one thing forever.
 Rather, it's to create lots of new products and have a diversity of problem spaces they attack.
-Many technical founders find scaling a business a lot less interesting than startup new ones.
+Many technical founders find scaling a business a lot less interesting than startup new ones, but when they raise VC company they are left with the choice of focusing only on this one space for the next 5-10 years, or leave and do something else (and possibly loosing any chance at upside).